Image by Alexandra

 Thoughts Precede Actions

 First the thought, then the action.
 It's always been that way.
 Everything starts with a thought.
 Even conception starts with a thought.
-You first think about doing something and then do it (or decide not to do it).
+You first think about doing something and then do it, or you decide not to do it.
+Either way, the thought comes first.
 All inventions started with a thought.
-Thomas Edison didn't invent the light bulb without first having a thought (or many thoughts) about it.
+Thomas Edison didn't invent the light bulb without first having a thought, or many thoughts, about it.

 The problem is that once you think a situation is hopeless, then you give up on it and do nothing -- after all if it's hopeless, there is nothing you can do.
 Right?
 Wrong!
 It is only your belief, your thought, that says it is hopeless.
 There is always hope.
 As long as there is life, there is hope.
 Even in tragic situations, while there is still life, there is still hope.

 We have to change our thoughts about the possibilities, about the process, about our options, about the solutions.
 We have to think outside the box of our habitual programmed thinking.

 If your thought is "this is hopeless", or "there are no solutions to this problem", then think again.
 I think there is no solution, needs to be replaced with I think there is a solution.
 At least then we are open to there being a solution and the possibility of finding it.
 This also opens the door to our intuition or inner guidance to provide us with the suggestion of a solution.

 Anytime we are thinking ourselves into a dead-end, like I'm too busy, I have no time, I have no solution to this, etc. etc, it's time to change our thinking.
 If I think I'm too busy, then I remain too busy to take time for anything other than the "busy-ness".
 If I think I have no answer to the problems that plague me, then I do not open the door for solutions to come in.